magnars/mark-multiple.el/README.md

   overlapping mirrors.
 That's only a problem for people who want to write their own functions using `mm/create-master` and `mm/add-mirror`.

+* Seems like there is some conflict with undo-tree.el, which sometimes clobbers the undo history.
+I might be doing something particularly stupid.
+Looking into it.

 A wild idea
 -----------